Courts - Expungement

 How to Get an Expungement

-- You must first obtain a certificate of eligibility from the Utah Bureau of Criminal Identification (BCI), located at 3888 West 5400 South Taylorsville, Utah 84118 -3549, phone number, (801) 965-4445.
+1. You must first obtain a certificate of eligibility from the Utah Bureau of Criminal Identification (BCI), before filing a petition to expunge records.
+Your expungement eligibility will be based upon your total criminal history, not just what has been reported to the Bureau of Criminal Identification.
+BCI will conduct a thorough background check, including incidents in all states and previous expungements.
+BCI will notify you by mail of your approval or denial.
+BCI is located at 3888 West 5400 South Taylorsville, Utah 84118 -3549, phone number (801) 965-4445.
+To get started, you may download the Expungement Application Form from BCI's Department of Public Safety website.
 There will be a charge at BCI for the certificate and background check.
 Click here to get information in PDF format, regarding the certificate of eligibility process at BCI.

-Serve the prosecuting attorney, a copy of the petition and certificate of eligibility.
-Once the prosecutor has reviewed the receipt, consent and waiver of hearing, you will submit this form back to the Salt Lake City Justice Court.
+4. Serve the Prosecuting Attorney, a copy of the Petition and Certificate of Eligibility at the Prosecutor's Office, located at 349 South 200 East, 5th Floor.
+Once the prosecutor has reviewed the petition and provided a response, you will submit the response to the Salt Lake City Justice Court.
 If you prefer the prosecutor's office to mail your packet back to you, you will need to provide them with a self-addressed stamped envelope when you present your paperwork to them.
+A response should be received within 60 days.

 When is Expungement allowed?